Quick Start

 sudo nano /etc/quad-ops/config.yaml

-3. Validate Your Configuration #
+2. Validate Your Configuration #

 Before deploying, validate your Docker Compose files to catch any configuration issues:

-# Or validate local compose files
+# Validate local compose files

 quad-ops validate /path/to/your/compose/files